GreyHak/dsp-drone-clearing/README.md

 If you like this mod, please click the thumbs up at the [top of the page](https://dsp.thunderstore.io/package/GreyHak/DSP_Drone_Clearing/) (next to the Total rating).
 That would be a nice thank you for me, and help other people to find a mod you enjoy.

 If you have issues with this mod, please report them on [GitHub](https://github.com/GreyHak/dsp-drone-clearing/issues).
 I try to respond within 12 hours.
+You can also contact me at GreyHak#2995 on the [DSP Modding](https://discord.gg/XxhyTNte) Discord #tech-support channel..

 ## Config File